Mechsoft-Limited/iniswap-document/help/README.md

 ### General FAQ

-The [General FAQ page](https://docs.iniswap.finance/help/faq) answers the common questions we get from iniswap users.
+The [General FAQ page](https://docs.iniswap.finance/help/faq) answers the common questions we get from Iniswap users.
 The answers to these questions give advice, an explanation, or a link to a useful resource.

 ### Other Guides